 Let the manure collect along the bottom of your bedding pile, then scoop it up and put it in the wheelbarrow.
 Don’t pick up the manure after you toss each scoop against the wall, or you’ll negate the efficiency of this scoop-and-toss method.
 Let the manure build up a bit, then scoop it out.

 Turn over the entire stall in this way—even the bedding from under the water buckets, feed bucket and hay rack that we often skip.
 Throw out the musty, wet bedding and toss the dry stuff against the wall.
-It’s OK for some hay to be strewn through the bedding, as long as you did a good job of removing most of it in Step 1.
+It’s OK for some hay to be strewn through the bedding, as long as you did a good job of removing most of it in Step 1 of stall-cleaning.

 Pro tip: If the bedding is dry and kicking up dust, wear a bandana around your nose and mouth or water the stall lightly with a watering can.
 This might sound counter-intuitive, but you’re not wetting the bedding, just dampening the dust so it doesn’t become airborne.